fcdoc/doc/en/flashduty/mixin/alert_integration/grafana.md

 Synchronize Grafana alert events to Flashduty through webhooks to achieve automated noise reduction of alert events.

 ## In Flashduty
-You can obtain an integrated push address through the following two methods.
+You can obtain an integration push address through the following two methods.
 Choose either one.

 ### Use Proprietary Integration